andy489/Introduction_to_Programming_CPP/Tasks.md

 **6.06.** Write a function which counts words in char* text.
 A "word" is defined to be a single or a sequence of characters different from ' ', '\t', '\n'.
 If the array of characters is empty, the function must return -1.

+**6.07.** Write a function which takes a string and prints out a char histogram of that string.
+Each string will consist of lower case Latin characters ('a'-'z').

+- Input: aaaabb
+- Output:
+a - 4
+b - 2

+- Input: randomness
+- Output:

+r - 1
+a - 1
+n - 2
+d - 1
+o - 1
+m - 1
+e - 1
+s - 2

+NOTE: The order of the output is irrelevant.
+The only importance is the histogram accuracy.

 ## 7. Functions and recursion

 **7.01.** Write a function which takes three numbers and returns if the smallest one of them is prime.